+'''

 "... an abstract base class defines an interface..."-Stroustrup (D&E § 12.3.1)

+'''

-An interface is a class where all functions are public and pure virtual, including by default, and there is a virtual destructor and no data or copying.
+An interface is a class where all functions are public and pure virtual, both by requirement and by default, and there is a virtual destructor and no data or copying.
 The definition is as we saw earlier.